ELTE-DH/NoSketch-Engine-Docker/README.md

 2. Put config in: `corpora/registry/CORPUS_NAME` file\
 (see examples in [`corpora/registry/susanne`](corpora/registry/susanne) and [`corpora/registry/emagyardemo`](corpora/registry/emagyardemo))
 3. Compile all corpora listed in [`corpora/registry`](corpora/registry) directory using the docker image: `make compile`
-    - To compile _one_ corpus at a time, use the following command: `make execute CMD="compilecorp --no-ske CORPUS_REGISTRY_FILE"`
+    - To compile _one_ corpus at a time (overwriting existing files), use the following command: `make execute CMD="compilecorp --no-ske --recompile-corpus CORPUS_REGISTRY_FILE"`

 ### 3a.
 Run the container